Tatwi/RocketTux/README.md

 - [x] UI: Replace SlickUI with a custom UI
 - [ ] UI: Tooltips
 - [ ] UI: Pause menu Tooltips
-- [ ] Green ! blocks cause Rescue Girlies to fly by
+- [x] Green ! blocks cause Rescue Girlies to fly by
-- [ ] RG grant a powerup if player doesn't have one
+- [x] RG grant a powerup if player doesn't have one
 - [ ] RG destroy all enemies on the screen
-- [ ] RG drop a rare item box
-- [ ] Orange ? blocks cause Nolock to drop Proppy enemies
+- [x] Orange ? blocks cause Nolock to drop Proppy enemies
 - [ ] Cubimal bonuses are applied
 - [ ] Water interaction with player
 - [ ] Water interaction with enemies